Aquarium Filter Guide: Best Filter Types, Setup and Maintenance

 There are three primary filtration processes:

 Filters vary in design and efficiency.
 Some rely on electricity to power motors and impellers; others function through air pumps or gravity.
-Regardless of the method, a properly functioning filter ensures that the tank’s inhabitants remain healthy and stress-free.
+Regardless of the method, a properly functioning filter helps keep the aquarium stable, healthy, and less stressful for its inhabitants.

 Understanding Filtration Types